Cantharidus turneri

 Cantharidus turneri is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.
+The species was originally described as Margarella turneri by Arthur William Baden Powell in 1939, but later research has placed it in the genus Cantharidus within the subfamily Cantharidinae in the family Trochidae.

 Description

 The shell grows to a length of 9 mm, its diameter 8 mm.

 Distribution

-This marine species occurs off Stewart Island, New Zealand.